-We admit, without dispute, Wesley's expressions at different times against separation from the Church of England.
-We cherish a high regard for his opinions and counsels on any matter where all the facts were known to him. is a mistake to suppose that we regard him as an infallible pope whose judgment on a matter of expediency, expressed a hundred years ago, we dare not criticise or reject.
+We admit, without dispute, Wesley's expressions against separation from the Church of England.
+We cherish a high regard for his opinions and counsel, on any matter where all the facts were known to him.
+But it is a mistake to suppose that we regard him as an infallible pope, whose judgment on a matter of expediency, expressed a hundred years ago, we dare not criticise or reject.
 We claim the same right to exercise our deliberate judgment, as to what is most for God's glory and for the good of our own branch of the Church, that Wesley claimed for himself in his day.
-The true followers of Wesley are not those who accept with unquestioning faith everything that he believed and taught; but those who seek to know what is right and true with the same earnestness with which he sought; and who adopt new methods of usefulness, which they believe to be best, with the same decision and independence that distinguished him.
+The true followers of Wesley are not those who accept with unquestioning faith everything that he believed and taught; but those who seek to know what is right and true, with the same earnestness with which he sought; and who adopt the methods of usefulness, which they believe to be best, with the same decision and independence that distinguished him.
 As Mr. S. D. Waddy recently said in the Methodist Recorder: "Wesley shaped our history during his own lifetime; but not for all time.
 He had not the gift of prophecy.
-If any man could tell us exactly what Wesley would have said or done under existing circumstances, it would be entitled to respectful consideration; but after all, it would not be authoritative.
+If any man could tell us exactly what Wesley would have said or done under existing circumstances, it would be entitled to respectful consideration; but after all, it would not be authorative.
 But we ask not what he did say then, but what he would say now.
 The rest is idle."
-There can be no doubt that if Mr. Wesley was living to-day.

-when gross popery and gross infidelity are openly taught by the paid clergy of the Established Church, which seems nearly helpless to remove the evil, he would not have the slightest sympathy with those who think Methodism should dissolve her organization, arrest her operations, call home her missionaries, and forever disappear from sight among the heterogeneous elements of the Established Church.
-He could not sanction such a movement, without being recreant to the principles and motives that governed his course during his whole life.
+There can be no doubt, that if Mr. Wesley was living to-day, when gross popery and gross infidelity are openly taught by the paid clergy of the Established Church, which seems helpless to remove the evil, he would not have the slightest sympathy with those, who think Methodism should dissolve her organization, arrest her operations, call home her missionaries, and forever disappear from sight among the heterogeneous elements of the Established Church. could not sanction such a movement, without being recreant to the principles and motives that governed his course during his whole life.

-With the whole experience of over a century of Methodist history to teach them, the Methodists of to-day claim to be in a far better position to judge of the expediency, or inexpediency, of separation from the Established Church, than Mr. Wesley was in when he expressed these opinions against separation.
-It is true, that under the influence of the prejudices of his education he unguardedly said that if the Methodists left the Church of England, he feared God would But the past history of Methodism proves, beyond all question, that he was wrong in saying this, fear was groundless.
-The grandest successes of Methodism, both in England and America, were achieved after his death.
-The one year, in which the sacraments were not administered, was the first in which there was a decline in the number of members.
-After the settlement of the sacramental question in England, the Wesleyan Church witnessed glorious ingatherings, such as had never been seen during the life of Wesley.
+The Methodists of to-day claim to be in a far better position to judge of the expediency, or inexpediency, of separation from the Established Church, than Mr. Wesley could be when he expressed these opinions against separation. is true, that under the influence of the prejudices of his education he unguardedly said that if the Methodists forsook the Church of England, God would forsake them.
+But the past history of Methodism proves, beyond all question, that he was wrong in saying this.
+The grandest successes of Methodism, both in England and America, were achieved since his death.
+The one year, in which the sacraments were not administered, was the first in which there was a decline in numbers.
+After the settlement of the sacramental question in England, the Wesleyan Church witnessed such ingatherings as had never been seen during the life of Wesley.
 There can now be no doubt, that the delay of Mr. Wesley, to allow his Societies to enjoy the full rights and privileges of an independent Church, operated unfavorably to the progress of Methodism.
-This delay was the greatest mistake of his life.
-In view of these facts, it is the weak resort of a weak cause, for High Churchmen to quote, as an infallible prophecy that should confound the Methodists, an opinion that time has amply proved to be an error and a mistake.
+In view of these facts, it is the weak resort of a weak cause, for High Churchmen to quote as an infallible prophecy an opinion, that time has amply proved to be an error and a mistake.